 Properties are being snapped up in tourist hotspots such as Lahinch and Doonbeg in Co Clare; Connemara in Co Galway; Kenmare in Co Kerry; and West Cork – with a marked increase in the percentage of sales to Irish buyers of second homes.

 Decide how far you want your holiday home to be from your existing home.
 “Are you looking for something that’s a five- to six-hour drive away – or shorter?,” said Karen Mulvaney, property expert and managing director of Karen Mulvaney Property.
-“You may want to be close to Dublin or you may want to feel like you’re miles outside Dublin and away from everything.”
+“You may want to be close to Dublin, or you may want to feel like you are miles outside Dublin and away from everything.”

 Don’t overlook maintenance and running costs as these will add up.
 “If you are beside the sea, will your property have to be repainted every year or two?,” said Mulvaney.
 “Remember that you will have to pay running costs on your property – even if you’re not in it.”

 Let us help!